dpresnjak/DockerfileScan/README.md

 ### Usage

 1. Login to AWS using `aws sso` or by copy-pasting access tokens to the CLI.
 2. Run `make s3 $yourbucketname` to update providers.tf and terraform.tfvars with your bucket name.
-Ex. `make s3 testingbucketdocker` Won't be formatted that nicely in tfvars due to SED command.
+Ex. `make s3 testingbucketdocker`; Note: Won't be formatted that nicely in tfvars due to SED command.
 3. Run `terraform init` to initialize the Terraform modules and setup providers.
 4. Copy your `Dockerfile` to the `build_source` directory.
 5. Run `make plan` to view resources that will be deployed.